NetSecGame

-The NetSecGame (Network Security Game) is a framework for training and evaluation of AI agents in the network security tasks (both offensive and defensive).
-It is build with CYST network simulator and enables rapid development and testing of AI agents in highly configurable scenarios.
+The NetSecGame (Network Security Game) is a framework for training and evaluation of AI agents in network security tasks (both offensive and defensive).
+It is built with CYST network simulator and enables rapid development and testing of AI agents in highly configurable scenarios.
 Examples of implemented agents can be seen in the submodule NetSecGameAgents.

 Installation Guide